 University of the Pacific

 I serve as Associate Dean for Academic Programs and Innovation in the Benerd School of Education at University of the Pacific.
-We have an incredible vision be a center of true innovation and creativity for learning, leadership, and change in Northern California.
-I was originally hired at Pacific to lead the development of our school in Sacramento, which was an amazing opportunity to build a set of programs from nearly a “blank slate.”
+We have an incredible vision to be a center of true innovation and creativity for learning, leadership, and change in Northern California.
+I was originally hired at Pacific to lead the development of our school in Sacramento, which was frankly my dream job: an opportunity to build a set of programs from a “blank slate.”
 Now, we’re building on that success in reimagining our entire school in a way that serves specific needs in our various communities.

 Other Professional Experiences